ayaanhossain/ViennaRNA/README.md

 ### Troubleshooting

-If you have trouble installing this inside a `conda` environment due to `libgcc` issues, you might want to install `mamba` (`conda install -c conda-forge mamba`), or create your environment with `mamba` to begin with (`conda create -n myEnvName -c conda-forge mamba`).
+If you have trouble installing this package inside a `conda` environment due to `libgcc` issues, you might want to install `mamba` (`conda install -c conda-forge mamba`), or create your environment with `mamba` to begin with (`conda create -n myEnvName -c conda-forge mamba`).
 Then, simply `mamba install libgcc` and try `pip install ViennaRNA` again.
 Additionally, you might require to `mamba install libgcc-ng libstdcxx-ng`.

 ### License
 `ViennaRNA` Package (c) Theoretical Biochemistry Group, University of Vienna.